Ascent Of The Amazon Logo

 Swimming the Amazon & Joining the dots

-June 9, 2016 by Pete
+June 9, 2016 by Casey

 After scratching my head for ideas and looking at all possible options, I’ve decided to continue walking from Almeirim on the North side of the Amazon river for now because it truly is impossible to cross the land or Islands on foot between Porto de Moz and Almeirim at the present time.
 I spent 4 … Read more »